-- Are traveling for treatment of a service-connected medical condition, or;
+- Are traveling for treatment of a service-connected medical condition

 Getting Prescriptions Filled When Using the Veterans Choice Program

-VA rules for VCP include allowing the applicant’s community provider to issue prescriptions for two week (14 day) supplies of “a national formulary drug.”
-These 14 day prescriptions may be filled at any non-VA pharmacy.
+VA rules for VCP include allowing the applicant’s community provider to issue short-term prescriptions for two weeks (14-days) of a “national formulary drug.”
+These 14-day prescriptions may be filled at any non-VA pharmacy.